PlasmaPy/plasmapy.github.io/posts/plasmapy-v0_8_1-release.rst

    example, hovering over most links to code objects will now open a preview window.

+ - A prototype [null point finder].

+ - A prototype plasma calculator for formulary functions that can be opened into your web browser.

  - Adoption of the [Contributor Covenant Code of Conduct version 2.1].

+For full details, please check out the [changelog].